 Long-haired varieties are particularly delicate and naturally prone to shedding.
 For this reason, rabbit is often sheared or plucked, especially when used as lining for parkas or Army coats, to enhance durability and reduce hair loss over time.

-By nature more fragile, rabbit fur must be treated with extra attention:
+Rabbit fur must be treated with extra attention:

+Rabbit fur captivates with its lightness and caress.
 When properly cared for, it discreetly enhances winter garments, offering everyday warmth wrapped in subtle comfort.

 The contemporary fur landscape embraces a refined approach to luxury—where subtle sophistication meets artisanal craftsmanship.
 Today's fur fashion celebrates both heritage techniques and modern silhouettes, creating pieces that transcend seasonal trends while maintaining their timeless appeal.
 Leading fashion houses continue to reimagine fur's place in the modern wardrobe, with discreet luxury becoming the defining aesthetic for discerning clients.